Siegfried-qgf/Siegfried-qgf/README.md

 ### Here is Guofeng Quan🐇
-🔭 I’m currently working on Fudan NLP Lab
-🔭 Now I'm working in alibaba cloud
+🔭 I'm currently working in alibaba cloud